JimboMahoney/CytoBars/README.md

  - some flow or mass FCS data!

-In addition, you will need to [install the relevant packages](https://www.datacamp.com/community/tutorials/r-packages-guide) (FlowCore, ggplot2, svdialogs, tidyverse) using the install.packages("packagename") command, which is not included in the script.
+~~In addition, you will need to [install the relevant packages](https://www.datacamp.com/community/tutorials/r-packages-guide) (FlowCore, ggplot2, svdialogs, tidyverse) using the install.packages("packagename") command, which is not included in the script.~~

+UPDATE - Added installing (if required) and loading libraries to top of script.

 <b>This script will:</b>